Why is a pest management company trying to promote pollinator health?

 Download out free pollinator guide for tips on attracting pollinators to your yard!

-Every year for the last 7 years, Rose has sponsors the Peggy Notebaert Nature Museum’s annual Pollinator Plant Sale.
-Going on now, you can order native pollinator plants, selected by the museum’s horticultural expert, and they’ll be available for pick up at the museum in the Lincoln Park Neighborhood at a later date.
+Every year for the last 7 years, Rose has sponsored the Peggy Notebaert Nature Museum’s annual Pollinator Plant Sale.
+It sells out every year, which means there are a lot of friends out there doing their part to provide more food sources to our pollinators and we love that!
+In the Spring, you can order native pollinator plants, selected by the museum’s horticultural expert, and they’ll be available for pick up at the museum in the Lincoln Park Neighborhood at a later date.
 Most of the time, it’s Mother’s Day weekend, when we’re in the clear weather-wise here in Chicago, safe from freezing temps.
-Check out the sale!
+Visit the Nature Museum’s website!

-If you live in the Wicker Park neighborhood, Rose will be hosting a table at the Wicker Park Plant sale on May 13th from 10-2pm.
-Come see us!
-We’re giving away free native pollinator seeds, we’ll have expert advice on pests, and other fun family-friendly giveaways.
+If you live in the Wicker Park neighborhood, where one of Rose’s historic offices is located, we also participate in the Annual Wicker Park Plant sale.
+We give away free native pollinator seeds, pollinator garden education, expert advice on pests, and other fun family-friendly giveaways.
 For more info, check out this link.

 The Bug Squad visits your class, scout group, and summer camps!

 Meet the BUG SQUAD!!!
-We educate all ages on the importance of our pollinators throughout the year.
+Our Marketing Department goes way beyond traditional duties.
+We get involved with all of the communities we serve.
+Throughout the year, we educate all ages on the importance of our pollinators and other insects.
 One of our favorite things is when we can come visit schools, museums, scout groups and summer camps and teach kids hands-on to overcome their fears of insects.
 We empower them with knowledge so they can spend more time being curious outdoors in nature.
-We bring live insect specimens, metamorphosis puppets, beekeeper tools and equipment, specimens and a microscope and we even have a honey bee mascot named Zippy to get kids excited about the world of insects around us.
+We bring live insect specimens, life cycle puppets, beekeeper tools and equipment, specimens and a microscope and we even have a honey bee mascot named Zippy to get kids excited about the world of insects around us.

-We also have a career-focused program lined up for June 10th at the Dunes Learning Center in Porter, IN.
-This “Spark Day” hosted by our sister brand, Franklin Pest Solutions and the Girl Scouts and it is open to ages 6-12.
-Attendees will learn about some lesser-known, but crucial, environmental science careers.
-Register for free online!
-Scouts can earn a special Spark Day badge, and work towards their STEM career journey badges.
+On June 10th at the Dunes Learning Center in Porter, IN, The Bug Squad hosted a special career exploration program.
+This “Spark Day” hosted by our sister brand, Franklin Pest Solutions, and the Girl Scouts of Greater Chicago & Northwest Indiana welcomed over 50 attendees ages 6-12.
+Attendees learned all about some lesser-known, but crucial, environmental science careers.
+Scouts earned a special Spark Day badge, and worked towards their STEM career journey badges.
+Check out the blog post here!

-The Bug Squad has visits lined up through June and we can’t wait to make all kinds of new insect-loving friends!
+The Bug Squad has visits lined up throughout the year and we can’t wait to make all kinds of new insect-loving friends!
 Download our STEM program flyer and contact us to schedule your group visit today!